Matrilineal societies are

 This work discusses the changes that are occurring among the only few existent matrilineal

 setup in the world in terms of their attitudes and behaviour.
-In order to discuss the
+Along with the qualitative

 In Meghalaya there exists three tribal groups, namely Khasi, Jaintia and Garo.
 The state